 The Beginning of Healing

 North Harbor is the beginning of healing.
-Located on the campus of Northport Medical Center, North Harbor is a facility for adult and geriatric individuals that are seeking psychiatric treatment.
+Located on the campus of Northport Medical Center in Tuscaloosa County, North Harbor is a facility for adult and geriatric individuals that are seeking psychiatric treatment.

 What Happens in Treatment

 Our adult program serves adults ages 18 and older who are experiencing symptoms that require 24-hour acute inpatient psychiatric treatment and care.
 Patients are seen daily by a psychiatrist, as well as other mental health professionals.
 Our adult program is a short-term, acute care unit.
 Each individual is assessed in the Northport Medical Center Emergency Department (or the closest emergency department to the patient) to determine if admission to the adult program is appropriate.
 Prior to admission to North Harbor, individuals must receive medical clearance by a physician.

 We offer a safe and secure program for geriatric individuals who are experiencing symptoms that require 24-hour acute inpatient psychiatric treatment and care.
 Patients are seen daily by a psychiatrist who specializes in working with geriatric individuals.
 Patients are closely monitored by nursing staff, as well as other mental health professionals.

 Our geriatric program is a short-term, acute care unit.
 Each individual is assessed in the Northport Medical Center Emergency Department (or the closest emergency department to the patient) to determine if admission to the geriatric program is appropriate.
 Individuals must receive medical clearance by a physician before they are admitted to North Harbor.